sgrieve/GEG6230/handbook/handbook.md

 On successful completion of the module students will be able to demonstrate:

-- An understanding of the implementation of complex geospatial analysis techniques
 - An understanding of how to appropriately apply geospatial analysis techniques in a range of contexts
 - An understanding of how to present spatial information in a compelling manner
 - Computational, statistical and visualisation techniques
-- Knowledge of the implementation and application of geospatial analysis techniques
+- Knowledge of the implementation and application of complex geospatial analysis techniques
 - Logical thinking and problem solving
 - Good quality technical writing
 - Self-learning and collaborative skills whilst writing and understanding algorithms and computer code